 Finally, the cancel and save button will be displayed.
 The buttons will be right aligned in the screen.

 Cancel button – If changes are made and then cancel button is clicked a confirmation pop-up with text ‘You have modified content.
 Do you want to save the changes?’ is displayed.
-It consists of yes, no and cancel buttons.
+It consists of yes and no buttons.
 On clicking yes button, the same functionality as save button will take place.
 On clicking no button, page will exit and list of groups page will be displayed.
 On clicking cancel button, the confirmation pop-up will be closed and will stay in the Add Group page.

-Save button – On clicking the save button, the values are saved to the new table X_PARTNER_EMAILGROUPS.
-And the customer details for customer email recipient type is saved in the table X_PARTNER_GROUPS_CUSTOMER_DETAILS.
+Save button – On clicking the save button, the values are saved to the new table X_PARTNER_EMAIL_GROUP.
+And the customer details for customer email recipient type is saved in the table X_PARTNER_EMAIL_GROUP_CUSTOMER.
 Confirmation pop-up with message “Group created successfully” is displayed.

 Edit Button: